mendelkranz/pandoc-templates/README.markdown

   paper.
 It looks for `.md` files in the working directory and converts them to nice HTML, PDF, and DOCX.
 You can of course change the bibliography and template files as desired.
+- The `pandoc` commands produced by the current version of the `Makefile` include switches that invoke a [pandoc filters](http://pandoc.org/scripting.html) that does additional processing on the bibliography and cross-references in the document.
+You should install [pandoc-citeproc-preamble](https://github.com/spwhitton/pandoc-citeproc-preamble) to make it work.